xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     export default App;
     ```

-5. In the `src` directory, update the existing `index.js` file to import the `WalletContextProvider` you created in a previous step and wrap it around your app, as shown in the highlighted code.
+5. In the `my-app`/`src` folder, update the existing `index.js` file to import the `WalletContextProvider` you created in a previous step and wrap it around your `<App />`, as shown in the highlighted code.
 This enables your app to access information provided by the wallet app context. <!--information? functionality? both?--> You can copy this code and paste it into the file, replacing all existing code.<!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/e81d4b36b87c63c94cc33801cfbb0f91970b8940#diff-bfe9874d239014961b1ae4e89875a6155667db834a410aaaa2ebe3cf89820556-->

     ```js {7,14-16} showLineNumbers
     import React from "react";